webqit/webflo/README.md

 #### Rendering

 Getting your application data `document.state.page` rendered into HTML can be a trival thing for applications that do not have much going on in the UI.
-Webflo allows your tooling budget to be as low as just using vanilla DOM APIs.
+Webflo allows your tooling budget to be as low as just using vanilla DOM APIs!
+(You would simply disable OOHTML in config.)

 ```html
  <!--